jdevfullstack-tutorials/gaming-productivity-specs/README.md

 distance but our eyes can relax.
-A 4k 32 inches monitor will make things bigger compared to a 4k 21 inches monitor, so our eyes can actually relax too.
+A 4k 32 inches monitor will make things bigger compared to a 4k 21 inches monitor, so our eyes can relax too.

 In gaming, a 24" 1080p is the optimal one, so that you have a good view at normal